bash Is Not sh

 Linux systems, some of which incorrectly stated that they could run with

-when in fact they required bash
+/bin/sh when in fact they required bash, and these scripts will have

 broken due to this change.”

-, the favorite of many Linux shell programmers who believe
+Ah! #!/bin/bash, the favorite of many Linux shell programmers who believe

-they’ve solved the issue of assuming /bin/sh
+they’ve solved the issue of assuming /bin/sh is bash!

-Why not just specify that you want bash
+Why not just specify that you want bash?

 While the logic is sound, there’s still a problem.